Peter Duka von Kadar: Family

-In 1806, the baron bought the community of Cadăr (pronounced "Kadar") located near the river Pogăniș in Timiș County, three miles south of Timiș Castle.
-The predicate Kádár in the nobility letter of 1815 refers to this.
+In 1806, Duka bought the community of Cadăr (pronounced "Kadar"), which is located near the river Pogăniș in Timiș County, three miles south of Timiș Castle.
+The predicate Kádár in the nobility letter of 1815 refers to this estate.
 The 748 inhabitants, spread over 134 houses, were predominantly Romanian speakers and of the Eastern Orthodox denomination under the jurisdiction of the Eparchy of Timișoara at the time.
 His sons Stephan, Emil, Eugen, and Peter inherited the village after his death.
 His granddaughter Anastasia (born 31 October 1828 in Belatincz, Zala County, Hungary; died 27 March 1907 in Graz) married Count Vincenz von Logothetti (1824–1886).